Court says earlier review officer’s decision contains ‘palpable and overriding errors’

-An Alberta Court of Appeal judge recently revoked a review officer’s decision that a law firm’s 20 per cent contingency fee for handling an Indigenous agricultural benefits settlement — amounting to $11.5 million — was “not clearly unreasonable,” and instead ruled that it be overturned and substituted with a lower amount.
+An Alberta Court of Queen's Bench judge recently revoked a review officer’s decision that a law firm’s 20 per cent contingency fee for handling an Indigenous agricultural benefits settlement — amounting to $11.5 million — was “not clearly unreasonable,” and instead ruled that it be overturned and substituted with a lower amount.

 “In my analysis, the reasons and decision of the RO [review officer] are reversible for ‘correctness’ and also contain ‘palpable and overriding errors’ of mixed fact and law," Justice Donald Lee wrote in an October decision Tallcree First Nation v Rath & Company.
 It involved a dispute heard in chambers over the contingency fee payable to the Alberta law firm of Rath & Company by Tallcree First Nations.